root458/neglected-client/README.md

 2. Tap any of the colors and watch the change.
 The server delivers your rank after your first color change.
 3. Watch the changes on your friends' instances which have lower ranks.
 If the client is the highest-ranked client, the background color will change for all clients with a lower rank than themselves.
 If a higher-ranked client disconnects, the server will notify all clients with a lower rank, allowing them to upgrade their rank by pressing the "Upgrade" button.
-Watch out for this notification when a button appears and vigorously shakes
+Watch out for this notification when a button appears and vigorously shakes.

 ## Contributing